cezine/King_County_Regression/README.md

 ### Results

-According to the results we obtained from our final model a house without any attributes won't be worth anything.
+According to the results we obtained from our final model, a house without any attributes won't be worth anything.
 However, it will increase the value by the highest amount if one considers the right zipcodes, a higher grade, a bigger footage of the house and having a waterfront feature.

 Mean Squarred Error(MSE) means that for an average house price, this algorithm will be off by $151,476.5, given the average house price for this dataset is $540,296.6.
 Therefore, our model still has room for improvement.